Azure-Samples/azure-opensource-labs/4-postgres-citus/README.md

 - Reference tables (multiple copies maintained)
 - Local tables (often used for internal admin tables)

-In this quickstart, we'll primarily focus on distributed tables and getting familiar with them.
+In this quickstart, we'll set up some distributed tables, learn how they work, and show how they make analytics faster.

 The data model we're going to work with is simple: user and event data from GitHub.
 Events include fork creation, git commits related to an organization, and more.

+TODO: Add auto-generated PSQL string here

 Once you've connected via psql, let's create our tables.
 In the psql console run: